Russian battleship Potemkin

-The Russian battleship Potemkin (Князь Потёмкин Таврический, "Prince Potemkin of Taurida") was a pre-dreadnought battleship built for the Imperial Russian Navy's Black Sea Fleet.
+The Russian battleship Potemkin (Князь Потёмкин-Таврический, "Prince Potemkin of Taurida") was a pre-dreadnought battleship built for the Imperial Russian Navy's Black Sea Fleet.
 She became famous during the Revolution of 1905, when her crew mutinied against their officers.
 This event later formed the basis for Sergei Eisenstein's 1925 silent film Battleship Potemkin.

 After the mutineers sought asylum in Constanța, Romania, and after the Russians recovered the ship, her name was changed to Panteleimon.
 She accidentally sank a Russian submarine in 1909 and was badly damaged when she ran aground in 1911.
 During World War I, Panteleimon participated in the Battle of Cape Sarych in late 1914.
 She covered several bombardments of the Bosphorus fortifications in early 1915, including one where the ship was attacked by the Ottoman battlecruiser Yavuz Sultan Selim – Panteleimon and the other Russian pre-dreadnoughts present drove her off before she could inflict any serious damage.
 The ship was relegated to secondary roles after Russia's first dreadnought battleship entered service in late 1915.
 She was by then obsolete and was reduced to reserve in 1918 in Sevastopol.

 Panteleimon was captured when the Germans took Sevastopol in May 1918 and was handed over to the Allies after the Armistice in November 1918.
 When the British withdrew from Sevastopol in 1919, they destroyed her engines to prevent the advancing Bolsheviks from using them against the White Russians.
-The ship was abandoned when the Whites evacuated the Crimea in 1920 and was finally scrapped by the Soviets in 1923.
+The ship was abandoned when the Whites evacuated the Crimean Peninsula in 1920 and was finally scrapped by the Soviets in 1923.